iredmail/docs/upgrade/0-upgrade.iredmail.0.8.6-0.8.7.md

 Search "dovecot lda vs lmtp" in Google will give you more detailed info and debate.

-__NOTE__: On Debian or Ubuntu, you have to install one addition package before we go further: `dovecot-lmtpd`.
+__NOTE__: On Debian or Ubuntu, you have to install one additional package before we go further: `dovecot-lmtpd`.

 ```